-They sat on a grass runner with movie quotes, wood tees, and a couple of old golf trophies sporting new plaques with some inside jokes.
+They sat on a grass runner with movie quotes, wood tees, and a couple of old golf trophies.

-The main bar, AKA the 19th hole, was placed outside on the outdoor kitchen.
+The outdoor kitchen became the main bar, AKA the 19th hole.
 I revived my signature drink menu from the Caddyshack theme with Gopher Juice, the Carl Spackler, and the Lacy Underall.

-And I added a vase with the extra greenery and more golf balls to the mantel.
-I dressed it up for the theme with a couple of tees and a ball marker hot glued to burlap and satin ribbon.
+I dressed the vase up for the theme with a couple of tees and a ball marker hot glued to burlap and satin ribbon.

 We built this charcuterie offering with folded skewered meats, various cheeses, fruit, and some fig jam.